osengaa10/langGraph-clinical-trials-coordinator/clinical_trials.md

-Based on the patient's medical report, the most relevant clinical trials are:

-1. **NCT04296370: A Phase III, Open Label, Randomised, Controlled, Multi-centre Study to Assess the Efficacy and Safety of Fluzoparib±Apatinib Versus Physicians Choice Chemotherapy in the Treatment of HER2-negative Metastatic Breast Cancer Patients With Germline BRCA1/2 Mutations**

-The patient is eligible for this trial because they have a germline pathogenic BRCA1 mutation, HER2-negative metastatic breast cancer, and have received prior treatments with ado-trastuzumab emtansine and capecitabine/lapatinib.
+Based on the patient's medical report, I have found a few clinical trials that might be relevant for her condition.
+However, please note that the patient's current treatment with pembrolizumab, her metastatic disease to the brain and liver, and her prior therapies (THP-ddAC, T-DM1, pembro) might affect her eligibility for some of these trials.

+1. **NCT05950945**: This trial is a Phase 3b, multicenter, global, interventional, open-label study of Trastuzumab Deruxtecan (T-DXd) in subjects who have unresectable and/or metastatic HER2-low or HER2 Immunohistochemistry (IHC) 0 breast cancer (DESTINY-Breast15).
+Although the patient's HER2 status is IHC 2+ and FISH-positive, the trial allows patients with HER2 IHC 2+/ISH- status, which is close to the patient's HER2 status.
+The patient's prior treatment with pembrolizumab might be a concern, but it is not explicitly mentioned as an exclusion criterion.

-Expected prognosis outcome: The trial aims to assess the efficacy and safety of Fluzoparib±Apatinib compared to physician's choice chemotherapy in patients with HER2-negative metastatic breast cancer and germline BRCA1/2 mutations.
-The patient may benefit from this trial if they experience a better response to the experimental treatment.
+Expected prognosis outcome: The trial aims to evaluate the efficacy and safety of T-DXd in patients with unresectable and/or metastatic HER2-low or HER2 IHC 0 breast cancer.
+The primary outcome is the time from the start of T-DXd to initiation of subsequent anticancer treatment (TTNT).

-Possible risks associated: The trial involves the use of a new drug combination, which may have unknown side effects.
-The patient should be aware of the potential risks and benefits before enrolling in the trial.
+Possible risks associated: The trial mentions common adverse events associated with T-DXd, including nausea, vomiting, diarrhea, and fatigue.
+Serious adverse events, such as interstitial lung disease (ILD)/pneumonitis, have also been reported.

 Contact Information:
-Contact: NCT04296370
-Email: [contact information not provided]
-Phone: [contact information not provided]

-2. **NCT06313983: A Phase Ⅲ Randomized, Open Label, Parallel, Multicenter To Assess Efficacy and Safety Study of Hemay022 in Combination With AI In Postmenopausal HER2+/ER+ Advanced Breast Cancer Patients Treated With Trastuzumab-containing Regimens**

-The patient is not eligible for this trial because they are premenopausal, not postmenopausal.
-However, this trial may be considered if the patient's menopausal status changes.
+(US Sites) Daiichi Sankyo Contact for Clinical Trial Information - CONTACT
+Phone: 908-992-6400, Email: CTRinfo@dsi.com

+(Asia Sites) Daiichi Sankyo Contact for Clinical Trial Information - CONTACT
+Phone: +81-3-6225-1111 (M-F 9-5 JST), Email: dsclinicaltrial@daiichisankyo.co.jp

-Expected prognosis outcome: The trial aims to assess the efficacy and safety of Hemay022 in combination with AI in postmenopausal HER2+/ER+ advanced breast cancer patients treated with trastuzumab-containing regimens.
-The patient may benefit from this trial if they experience a better response to the experimental treatment.
+2. **NCT04090567**: This trial is a study to evaluate the efficacy and safety of combining Olaparib and Ceralasertib in patients with advanced/metastatic HER2-negative, BRCA germline mutation-positive breast cancer who have previously treated with a PARP inhibitor.
+The patient's BRCA1 mutation and prior treatment with pembrolizumab might make her eligible for this trial.

-Possible risks associated: The trial involves the use of a new drug combination, which may have unknown side effects.
-The patient should be aware of the potential risks and benefits before enrolling in the trial.
+Expected prognosis outcome: The trial aims to evaluate the overall response rate (ORR) of the combination of Olaparib and Ceralasertib in patients with advanced/metastatic HER2-negative, BRCA germline mutation-positive breast cancer.

+Possible risks associated: The trial mentions common adverse events associated with Olaparib and Ceralasertib, including nausea, vomiting, diarrhea, and fatigue.
+Serious adverse events, such as myelodysplastic syndrome (MDS) and acute myeloid leukemia (AML), have also been reported.

 Contact Information:
-Huiping Li - CONTACT
-Phone: 13811012595
-Email: huipingli2012@hotmail.com

-3. **NCT05955833: 89Zr-DFO*-Trastuzumab PET in Patients With Gastric or Breast Cancer - a Pilot Study**

-The patient is eligible for this trial because they have HER2+ breast cancer with metastatic disease.

-Expected prognosis outcome: The trial aims to assess the use of 89Zr-DFO*-Trastuzumab PET in patients with HER2+ breast cancer.
-The patient may benefit from this trial if they experience a better response to the experimental diagnostic test.

-Possible risks associated: The trial involves the use of a new diagnostic test, which may have unknown side effects.
-The patient should be aware of the potential risks and benefits before enrolling in the trial.

-Contact Information:
-Jelijn Knip, MD - CONTACT
-Phone: +31 6 21 45 55 45
-Email: j.knip1@amsterdamumc.nl
-Hylke Sebus, MD - CONTACT
+Banu Arun - CONTACT
-Phone: +31 6 25 71 60 36
-Email: h.j.sebus@amsterdamumc.nl
+Phone: 713-792-2817, Email: barun@mdanderson.org

+In conclusion, while both trials might be relevant for the patient, it is essential to carefully evaluate her eligibility and discuss the potential benefits and risks with her treating physician and the trial investigators.

+**No other trials from the provided list seem to match the patient's condition and treatment history.**